 Castles in the Holy Land

-Although Normans began to build castles in order to hold onto their English land–and then later to fight off their French cousins from seizing their Norman land–castles didn’t really come into their own until the Normans became the backbone of the First Crusade.
-Although people from all over Europe joined the Crusade, the Normans–both from England and in the old Frankish lands–were a disproportionately large fraction.
-It may be due to inheritance reforms that prevented landowners from splitting their estates up or giving too much away to the church.
-It was better for the king if the oldest son inherited a huge estate to support the military-training and horsebreeding structure.
-But this left a lot of younger sons who had spent their lives training in war and had nothing to inherit.
+Although people from all over Europe joined the Crusade, Normans and Franks were a disproportionately large fraction.
+Their abundance of knightly sons to send on Crusade may be due to inheritance reforms that prevented landowners from splitting their estates up.
+It was better for the king if the oldest son inherited a huge estate to support the military horse breeding and training program.
+But this left out a lot of younger sons who had spent their lives training for war and had nothing to inherit.

 Crusader castles were built all of stone (instead of the stone and lumber methods of Northern Europe), partly because there was so little timber in the dry Near East.
 They designed around the concept of concentric rings with towers to look out over the land, instead of the early Norman “motte” that often sat on an artificial hill.
 The concept of defense had not changed: keep the besiegers at bay long enough for outside help to arrive.
 But the ways to delay their attackers became many and varied. (next: a typical Crusader castle)